 There’s no arguing with the fact that the number and quality of the backlinks pointing at your website play a role in your site’s performance in the natural search results.
 But unfortunately, since the recent Google Panda and Penguin algorithm updates, building effective backlinks isn’t as simple as using an automated tool to crank out spam links from bogus websites.

-Instead, the name of the game in 2013 is “natural” links.
+Instead, the name of the game is now “natural” links.
 For a few ideas on how to create these highly-desirable site-to-site connections, consider implementing any of the following techniques as a part of your website’s SEO plan:

 Technique #1 – Publish and distribute good “link bait” content